 Decide how you will store your bags, hats, and small accessories.
-Review all options for storing ties, handkerchiefs, bags, belts on the Internet and choose the most convenient for you.
+Review all options for storing ties, handkerchiefs, bags, and belts on the Internet and choose the most convenient for you.
 Pay special attention to shoes.

-Think about how and where blankets, pillows, large off-season items will be stored.
-Also, do not forget about suitcases, large bags.
+Think about how and where blankets, pillows, and large off-season items will be stored.
+Also, do not forget about suitcases, or large bags.
 If you have sports equipment: skis, ski boots, skates – make room for them too.

 Step-5: Calculate the Size of the Compartments

 Now that it becomes clear how many things you actually have, move on to planning and drawing the closet.